-One of the very first steps to quitting opiates and having a lasting recovery is to develop a new “awareness”.
+One of the very first steps how to quit prescription drug addiction is to develop “awareness”.

 What is awareness?